 No. Challenges Ways to Overcomes 1.
 Resist to change for implementing CPD system Awareness on CPD system through advocacy meetings, CNE, Conference, Workshop highlighting the benefits from CPD Organization and supervisor support to shorten the precontemplation stage 2.
 Need experiences in regulating CPD Providers Learn the regional and international experiences in regulating CPD Providers Develop the criteria for CPD Provider Support the verification process of MNMC Take feedback from CPD Providers and MNMC CEC and make appropriate actions 3.
 Inadequate resources (Human resources, Financial resources) Collaborate with other professional and non-professional organizations to identify the available resources Mobilize the resources for the best use and enhance efficiency Charge CPD provider to cover the administration cost of MNMC CPD system implementation Advocate public and private organizations to develop a system for financial support to nurses and midwives' participation in CPD activities 4.
 To identify the CPD points for various categories of nurses and midwives Simplify the categories as main professional background (nurses and midwives) at the early stage of CPD system, and update the CPD guideline periodically 5.
-Various areas of employment under different Ministries Elaborate the CPD system and its benefits to other ministries' leadership Invite nursing and midwifery related activities for inclusion of professionals posted at different Ministries 6.
-Nurses and midwives working at hard to reach areas and inaccessible to CPD activities ■ Keep CPD system as Mandatory, special consideration will be made for the nurses and midwives working under extraordinary conditions such as pandemic, natural disasters, or arm conflicts that make them to incomplete CPD requirements.
-The special consideration for nurses and midwives means they will be granted the CPD points on submission of narrative note or case study as stated in 3.3.1 and Table 3.1
+Various areas of employment under different Ministries Elaborate the CPD system and its benefits to other ministries' leadership Invite nursing and midwifery related activities for inclusion of professionals posted at different ministries

-No. Challenges Ways to Overcomes 7.
-Sustainability of CPD system Monitor and evaluate CPD system regularly and action on the findings Take feedback from CPD providers, nurses and midwives, and MNMC members for improving CPD system 8.
-Qualifications of CPD providers Encourage/ Provide capacity-building activities for CPD providers in collaboration with professional associations and technical organizations recognized by Ministry of Health, Myanmar Observe the conducting CPD activities and provide constructive feedback 9.
+6. Nurses and midwives working at hard to reach areas and inaccessible to CPD activities Keep CPD system as Mandatory, special consideration will be made for the nurses and midwives working under extraordinary conditions that make them to incomplete CPD requirements.
+7. Sustainability of CPD system Monitor and evaluate CPD system regularly and action on the findings Take feedback from CPD providers, nurses and midwives, and MNMC members for improving CPD system 8.
+Qualifications of CPD providers Encourage/ Provide capacity-building activities for CPD providers in collaboration with professional associations and technical organizations Observe the conducting CPD activities and provide constructive feedback 9.
 Inadequate knowledge about CPD System Capacity building 10.
 Role conflict (Supervisor and Provider) Determine roles of Provider and supervisor 11.
 Reliability of CPD providers' knowledge Review thoroughly on contents, teaching methodologies and assessment at the time of CPD provider registration 12.
 Recruitment of appropriate participants Collaborate with professional associations and MNMC to understand the context and needs 13.
 Unfavorable to attend CPD activities due to over workload Encourage supervisor management to equal chance of attending CPD activities Assign one representative to attend CPD activities and sharing back to colleagues 14.
 Limited information on CPD opportunities Enhance collaboration with colleagues and other health professionals Expand the professional network by participating nursing and midwifery related activities and applying interpersonal communication skills